From BFV to BV and spacetime covariance: Applying the FHGD method to the twisted Poisson sigma model

-In this subsection we finally apply the GD formalism, reviewed and slightly extended in Section \ref{secGD}, to the BFV form of the HPSM recollected in Section \ref{BFVHPSM}.
+In this subsection we finally apply the FHGD formalism, reviewed and slightly extended in Section \ref{secFHGD}, to the BFV form of the HPSM recollected in Section \ref{BFVHPSM}.
 In particular, it turns out useful to use directly the superfield formalism of the BFV-HPSM.
-Applying the general strategy of Section \ref{secsuper} In the GD formalism, we introduce superpartner fields for each of the fundamental fields $\tilx^i$ and $\tila_i$, which we denote by $\tila\!^{+i}$ and $\tilx_{i}^+$, respectively.
+Applying the general strategy of Section \ref{secsuper}, we introduce superpartner fields for each of the fundamental fields $\tilx^i$ and $\tila_i$, which we denote by $\tila\!^{+i}$ and $\tilx_{i}^+$, respectively.
 For later identifications and a comparison with the $G$-covariant BV formalism, it will be useful to parametrize them as follows (as fields on $T[1]S^1$)

-According to \eqref{total}, these four fields combine into the BV superfields \bea \bx^i &:= & \tilx^i + \theta^0 \, \tila\!^{+i} \\ \ba_i &:=&\tila_i + \theta^0 \, \tilx_{i}^+ . \eea They are now considered as functions on $T[1](S^1 \times S^1)= T[1]\Sigma$, so they depend on $(\sigma, \theta)$, which is short for $( \sigma^0, \sigma^1, \theta^0, \theta^1)$.
+According to \eqref{total}, these four fields combine into the BV superfields \bea \bx^i &:= & \tilx^i + \theta^0 \, \tila\!^{+i}, \\ \ba_i &:=&\tila_i + \theta^0 \, \tilx_{i}^+ . \eea They are now considered as functions on $T[1](S^1 \times S^1)= T[1]\Sigma$, so they depend on $(\sigma, \theta)$, which is short for $( \sigma^0, \sigma^1, \theta^0, \theta^1)$.
 Altogether, substituting \eqref{superfield1dx}, \eqref{superfield1da}, \eqref{a0}, and \eqref{x0} into \eqref{bx} and \eqref{ba}, we obtain

-where $\theta$-linear functions correspond to 1-forms on $\Sigma$ (we identify $A_1^{+i}$ with $-b^i$), \beq \uA_i (\sigma, \theta)\equiv \theta^{\mu} A_{\mu i} (\sigma) \quad \mathrm{and} \qquad \uAplus^i (\sigma, \theta) \equiv \theta^{\mu} A_{\mu}^{+i} (\sigma), \eeq and those quadratic in $\theta$ to volume forms, \beq \uXplus\!\!\!\!_i \,(\sigma, \theta)\equiv \tfrac{1}{2} \theta^{\mu} \theta^{\nu} \xzero_{\mu\nu i}^{+} (\sigma)\quad \mathrm{and} \qquad \ucplus^i (\sigma, \theta)\equiv \tfrac{1}{2} \theta^{\mu} \theta^{\nu} c_{\mu\nu}^{+i} (\sigma). \eeq
+where $\theta$-linear functions correspond to 1-forms on $\Sigma$ (we identify $A_1^{+i}$ with $-b^i$), \beq \uA_i (\sigma, \theta)\equiv \theta^{\mu} A_{\mu i} (\sigma) \quad \mathrm{and} \qquad \uAplus^i (\sigma, \theta) \equiv \theta^{\mu} A_{\mu}^{+i} (\sigma), \eeq and those quadratic in $\theta$ to volume forms, \beq \uXplus\!\!\!\!_i \,(\sigma, \theta)\equiv \tfrac{1}{2} \theta^{\mu} \theta^{\nu} \xzero_{\mu\nu i}^{+} (\sigma) \quad \mathrm{and} \qquad \ucplus^i (\sigma, \theta)\equiv \tfrac{1}{2} \theta^{\mu} \theta^{\nu} c_{\mu\nu}^{+i} (\sigma). \eeq

 The BV symplectic form follows essentially from replacing $\tilx^i$ and $\tila_i$ by $\bx^i$ and $\ba_i$ in the integrations on the two dimensional supermanifold, see \eqref{omegaBVtotal} (in our case, $\Sigma_1 = S^1$).
 Thus, by means of \eqref{superBFVsymplecticform}, we obtain